pshenmic/platform-explorer/packages/api/README.md

 * `page` cannot be less than 1
 * a transition is listed once no matter how many addresses of the set own a row in it, and `amount` is the net change across the whole set
+* `addressesCount` is how many addresses of the requested set own a row in the transition.
-* `base58Address` and `bech32mAddress` name the address the transition belongs to, and are `null` when it touches more than one address of the set
+  `base58Address` and `bech32mAddress` name the address the transition belongs to, and are `null` exactly when that count is above one, since no single address of the set describes the row
+* `incoming` is the sign of `amount` (`amount >= 0`), so a transition whose inflow and outflow across the set cancel out exactly reads as `incoming: true`.
+Read `amount` itself where the direction has to be exact
+* `transaction_type` narrows the page to the given state transition types, by name or by number, and repeats for more than one of them (`&transaction_type=SHIELD&transaction_type=17`).
+The total follows the filter, so the filtered set can be paged on its own
+* `data` is `null` whenever the request names more than one address — one serialized transition per row across a whole set of them is a large response for something a caller rarely reads, so it is left to `/transaction/:hash`.
+A request for a single address still carries it

 ```
-POST /platformAddresses/transactions?page=1&limit=10&order=desc
+POST /platformAddresses/transitions?page=1&limit=10&order=desc&transaction_type=ADDRESS_FUNDS_TRANSFER
 {"addresses": ["yRpNvoc3hd66c3rNrPRGubVd9vGUoAVpZV", "yjaZy4BRBd99jB4mSpd6hJQkYFaCeprGQm"]}

 {